wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 Here's the data pipeline:
 1. The Healthwatch Exporter VMs stream metrics from the Tanzu Application Service Firehose.
 The tile creates a VM for each Healthwatch exporter a VM for Telegraf and a VM for the Wavefront Proxy.
-2. Telegraf scrapes the VMs at a predefined interval, and converts them to [Wavefront data format](wavefront_data_format.html).RK>>TRUE??
-It's not proxy preprocessor rule(s)
+2. Telegraf scrapes the VMs at a predefined interval, and converts them to [Wavefront data format](wavefront_data_format.html).
+Telegraf uses a built-in plugin.
+It uses the Wavefront golang SDK to convert the data.
-3. The metrics are then sent to the Wavefront Proxy.
-RK>>Telegraf sends them?
+3. Next, Telegraf sends the data to the Wavefront proxy.
 4. The proxy send the metrics to the Wavefront service.

 ![TAS Firehose to Exporters like pas-sli-exporter, to Telegraf agent, to Wavefront proxy, to Wavefront service](images/tas-to.png)